-In the UK the government publishes a great deal of good data (for example in the DUKES Digest of UK Energy Statistics), and bodies such as the IPCC have views on contraints on carbon emissions if we are to avoid, for example, exceeding 2°C temperature rise.
+In the UK the government publishes a great deal of good data (for example in the DUKES Digest of UK Energy Statistics).
+Bodies such as the IPCC have views on constraints on carbon emissions if we are to avoid, for example, exceeding 2°C temperature rise.
 Can these be tied together to devise policy or drive computer games or support a SETI@Home-style collaboration or all of the above?

 Goals might be of the form:

 - "UK Electricity should be 50% zero-carbon by 2030 and zero-carbon by 2050."

 - "All UK energy use (including electricity generation, transport, heating, and embedded in imported goods) should not cause emissions of more than 700 gigatonnes of CO2 equivalent by 2100."

 - "There can be no nuclear energy in the UK once existing power stations close."